persis22/simple/README.md

 ## Installation

-To install Pandas, execute the following command on a terminal or command line:
+Installation:

+To run the script, you can simply extract the "requirements.txt" into the same pwd and install the required packages using the following command:
 ```
-pip install pandas
+pip install -r requirements.txt
 ```

 ## Functions: